kubeflow/examples/jpx-tokyo-stock-exchange-kaggle-competition/README.md

 | pip           | 21.3.1 |

-The KFP version used for testing can be installed as `pip install kfp==1.8.11`
+## Overview

+1. KFP Pipeline: Kubeflow lightweight component method

+   To get started, visit the Kubeflow Pipelines [documentation](https://www.kubeflow.org/docs/components/pipelines/sdk/) to understand what the pipelines are, its components, pipeline metrics and how to pass data between components in a pipeline.
+   There are different ways to build out a pipeline component as mentioned [here](https://www.kubeflow.org/docs/components/pipelines/sdk/build-pipeline/#building-pipeline-components).
+   In the following example, we are going to use the lightweight python functions based components for building our kubeflow pipeline.

+2. Kale Pipeline

+   To get stated, visit Kale's [documentation](https://docs.arrikto.com/user/kale/index.html) to understand how to use the Kale user interface (UI) from a Jupyter Notebook to [annotate notebook cells](https://docs.arrikto.com/user/kale/jupyterlab/annotate.html) and create machine learning pipelines.
+   In the following example, we are going to use the Kale's JupyterLab Extension for building our kubeflow pipeline.

-# Section 1: KFP Pipeline
+## Section 1: KFP Pipeline

-## Kubeflow lightweight component method
+### Kubeflow lightweight component method
-Here, a python function is created to carry out a certain task and the python function is passed inside a kfp component method`create_component_from_func`.
+Here, a python function is created to carry out a certain task and the python function is passed inside a kfp component method [`create_component_from_func`](https://kubeflow-pipelines.readthedocs.io/en/latest/source/kfp.components.html#kfp.components.create_component_from_func).

+The different components used in this example are:

+- Load data
+- Transform data
+- Feature Engineering
+- Modelling
+- Prediction

 ## Kubeflow pipelines
 A Kubeflow pipelines connects all components together, to create a directed acyclic graph (DAG).
-The kfp `dsl.pipeline` method was used to create a pipeline function.
+The kfp [`dsl.pipeline`](https://www.kubeflow.org/docs/components/pipelines/sdk/sdk-overview/) decorator was used to create a pipeline function.
-The kfp component method `InputPath` and `OutputPath` was used to pass data amongst component.
+The kfp component method [`InputPath`](https://kubeflow-pipelines.readthedocs.io/en/latest/source/kfp.components.html#kfp.components.InputPath) and [`OutputPath`](https://kubeflow-pipelines.readthedocs.io/en/latest/source/kfp.components.html#kfp.components.OutputPath) was used to pass data amongst component in the pipeline.

-Finally, the  `create_run_from_pipeline_func` was used to submit pipeline directly from pipeline function
+Finally, the  [`create_run_from_pipeline_func`](https://kubeflow-pipelines.readthedocs.io/en/stable/source/kfp.client.html) from the KFP SDK Client was used to submit pipeline directly from pipeline function

 ## To create pipeline on KFP